marick/pre-commit-hooks/README.md

 Notes on `prohibit-suspicious-patterns`:
 * The first arg searches for a pattern that matches AWS keys.
 I use it as a [suspenders and belt](http://www.investopedia.com/terms/b/belt-and-suspenders.asp) strategy, alongside the `detect-aws-keys` hook from the [standard repo](https://github.com/pre-commit/pre-commit-hooks).
+The repetition of `[[:alnum:]]` is because of an [apparent bug](https://github.com/pre-commit/pre-commit/issues/314) in `pre-commit`
 * The patterns are [Ruby regular expressions](http://ruby-doc.org/core-1.9.3/Regexp.html), compiled with `Regexp.compile`.
 * As such, you can't use the "outside-the-pattern" syntax for modifiers like "match any case.
 That is, instead of `/TODO/i`, you must use this: